High-definition television: Inaugural HDTV broadcast in the United States

 HDTV technology was introduced in the United States in the early 1990s and made official in 1993 by the Digital HDTV Grand Alliance, a group of television, electronic equipment, communications companies consisting of AT&T Bell Labs, General Instrument, Philips, Sarnoff, Thomson, Zenith and the Massachusetts Institute of Technology.
 Field testing of HDTV at 199 sites in the United States was completed August 14, 1994.

 The first public HDTV broadcast in the United States occurred on July 23, 1996, when the Raleigh, North Carolina television station WRAL-HD began broadcasting from the existing tower of WRAL-TV southeast of Raleigh, winning a race to be first with the HD Model Station in Washington, D.C., which began broadcasting July 31, 1996 with the callsign WHD-TV, based out of the facilities of NBC owned and operated station WRC-TV.

+On April 3, 1997, the FCC allocated 6 MHz of spectrum to every broadcaster for digital programming.
+All network-affiliated broadcasters were required to transmit digital broadcasts in the top ten markets by May 1999, reaching nearly 30 percent of American households.
+By November 1999, the network affiliates were expected to transmit in 20 additional markets, bringing DTV availability to nearly 50 percent of American households.
+All other commercial stations were expected to start transmitting DTV by May 2002, and non-commercial stations to begin digital transmission by May 2003.

 The American Advanced Television Systems Committee (ATSC) HDTV system had its public launch on October 29, 1998, during the live coverage of astronaut John Glenn's return mission to space on board the Space Shuttle Discovery.
 The signal was transmitted coast-to-coast, and was seen by the public in science centers, and other public theaters specially equipped to receive and display the broadcast.